CarnageXgroot/CarnageXgroot/README.md

-<h1 align="center">Hi 👋, I'm Garvit Singh</h1>
+<h1 align="center">Hi 👋, This is Garvit Singh</h1>
 <h3 align="center">A passionate UI/UX developer from India</h3>

 <img align="right" alt="Designing" width="400" src="https://cdn.dribbble.com/users/124447/screenshots/3437005/media/6821da7ce5fbfa30b95e7651df4f0f5f.gif">

-A self-motivated information technology undergrad pursuing my Btech from Bharati Vidyapeeth with interests in graphic design, UI/UX, and web development.
+He is an independent and driven Information Technology undergraduate at Bharati Vidyapeeth, with a passion for graphic design, UI/UX, and web development.

-I’m an honest and punctual person who works well in a team and on my own as I like to set goals that I will achieve, and I have good listening and communication skills.
-I have a creative mind and am always up for new challenges and learning new things along my journey.
-I am well organized and always plan ahead to make sure I manage my time well.
+He prides himself on being honest and punctual, qualities that help him excel both in team settings and solo projects.
+Garvit sets ambitious goals and works diligently to achieve them, leveraging his strong listening and communication skills.
+His creativity fuels his enthusiasm for tackling new challenges and continuously learning throughout his journey.
+He is well-organized and adept at time management, ensuring that he stays ahead of deadlines.

+Garvit has led multiple teams of 5-10 people, demonstrating his leadership and project management skills.
+Additionally, he has organized multiple successful events, showcasing his ability to plan and execute large-scale activities.
+His creative skills have brought life to plain paper, transforming ideas into tangible and impactful designs.

-I believe in “Great things happen to those who don't stop believing, trying, learning, and being grateful.”, a quote by Roy T. Bennett, which is justified by my eagerness to participate in events, learn new things, and gain experiences at every corner of my life.
+He lives by the quote, “Great things happen to those who don't stop believing, trying, learning, and being grateful,” by Roy T. Bennett.
+This philosophy drives his eagerness to participate in events, acquire new skills, and seek out diverse experiences.

-Please feel free to reach out to me to explore potential collaborations or to learn more about my work.
+Garvit is always open to exploring potential collaborations and opportunities to apply his skills.
+Please feel free to reach out if you’re interested in working together or learning more about his work.
+He looks forward to contributing to the success of your projects.

 - 💬 Ask me about **Web Designing, UI/UX**